History of Italy: Foreign politics

-Mussolini and Adolf Hitler first met in June 1934, as the issue of Austrian independence was in crisis.
-Mussolini sought to ensure that Nazi Germany would not become hegemonic in Europe.
-To do this, he opposed German plans to annex Austria after the assassination of Austrian Chancellor Engelbert Dollfuss, and promised the Austrians military support if Germany were to interfere.
+Mussolini and Adolf Hitler first met in June 1934, when Mussolini opposed German plans to annex Austria to ensure that Nazi Germany would not become hegemonic in Europe.
 Public appearances and propaganda constantly portrayed the closeness of Mussolini and Hitler and the similarities between Italian Fascism and German National Socialism.
 While both ideologies had significant similarities, the two factions were suspicious of each other, and both leaders were in competition for world influence.

 In 1935 Mussolini decided to invade Ethiopia; 2,313 Italians and 275,000 Ethiopians died.
-The Second Italo-Ethiopian War resulted in the international isolation of Italy, as France and Britain quickly abandoned their trust of Mussolini.
-The only nation to back Italy's aggression was Nazi Germany.
-After being condemned by the League of Nations, Italy decided to leave the League on 11 December 1937 and Mussolini denounced the League as a mere "tottering temple".
-At this point, Mussolini had little choice but to join Hitler in international politics, thus he reluctantly abandoned its support of Austrian independence.
-Hitler proceeded with the Anschluss, the annexation of Austria, in 1938.
-Mussolini later supported German claims on Sudetenland, a province of Czechoslovakia inhabited mostly by Germans, at the Munich Conference.
-In 1938, under influence of Hitler, Mussolini supported the adoption of anti-semitic racial laws in Italy.
-After Germany annexed Czechoslovakia in March 1939, Mussolini decided to occupy Albania to because he feared being seen as a second-rate member of the Axis.
-On 7 April 1939, Italy invaded Albania and made it an Italian protectorate.
+The Second Italo-Ethiopian War resulted in the international isolation of Italy; the only nation to back Italy's aggression was Germany.
+After being condemned by the League of Nations, Italy decided to leave the League on 11 December 1937.
+Mussolini had little choice but to join Hitler in international politics, thus he reluctantly abandoned support of Austrian independence.
+Mussolini later supported German claims on Sudetenland at the Munich Conference.
+In 1938, under the influence of Hitler, Mussolini supported the adoption of anti-semitic racial laws in Italy.
+After Germany annexed Czechoslovakia in March 1939, Italy invaded Albania and made it an Italian protectorate.

-As war approached in 1939, the Fascist regime stepped up an aggressive press campaign against France claiming that Italian people were suffering in France.
-This was important to the alliance as both regimes mutually had claims on France, Germany on German-populated Alsace-Lorraine and Italy on the mixed Italian and French populated Nice and Corsica.
+As war approached in 1939, the Fascist regime stepped up an aggressive press campaign against France claiming that its Italian residents were suffering.
+This was important to the alliance as both regimes mutually had claims on France: Germany on German-populated Alsace-Lorraine and Italy on the mixed Italian and French populated Nice and Corsica.
 In May 1939, a formal alliance with Germany was signed, known as the Pact of Steel.
 Mussolini felt obliged to sign the pact in spite of his own concerns that Italy could not fight a war in the near future.
 This obligation grew from his promises to Italians that he would build an empire for them and from his personal desire to not allow Hitler to become the dominant leader in Europe.
 Mussolini was repulsed by the Molotov–Ribbentrop Pact agreement where Germany and the Soviet Union agreed to partition the Second Polish Republic into German and Soviet zones for an impending invasion.
 The Fascist government saw this as a betrayal of the Anti-Comintern Pact, but decided to remain officially silent.